jsenv/core/docs/execution/execution.md

 }
 ```

-Second, you have to edit `root/execute-node.js` to ensure `debugModeInheritBreak` is true.<br />
+2. Edit `root/execute-node.js`

-For now this step is required otherwise vscode sometimes does not stop on `debugger` keywords.
+This step is required otherwise vscode sometimes does not stop on `debugger` keywords.<br />
+To fix that we must force `debugModeInheritBreak` to true.<br />

 `root/execute-node.js` must be